Deric-W/vinculum/README.md

 It is possible to combine the deletion of a fossil collection with the creation of the next one using `PipelinedFossilCollectionBuilder`.

+## Concurrency

+While this crate does not depend on a particular async runtime it performs actions concurrently when possible, which can be controlled by the `concurrency` argument of some functions.

+This is achieved by using `futures::stream::FuturesUnordered`, which in turn requires that any blocking operations (for example filesystem operations or hashing large amounts of data) are queued on an external thread pool should parallel execution be desired.

 ## Features

 - `serde`: implements `serde::Serialize` and `serde::Deserialize` for `FossilCollection`.